vmware-tanzu-labs/educates-training-platform/docs/runtime-environment/custom-resources.md

     capacity: 1
 ```

-You can set the capacity of the training room and that dictates how many workshop instances are created for each workshop.
+You can set the capacity of the training portal and that dictates how many workshop instances are created for each workshop.

 The raw custom resource definition for the ``TrainingPortal`` custom resource can be viewed by running: